 - Calculate the advertising equivalency value – the value you

 would have spent if you bought the airtime - and compute a cost-benefit

 ratio by dividing the production and distribution costs for your campaign

 Keep in mind that there are limits to corrective

-actions that you can take at the national level since
+actions that you can take at the national level, since

-partners, analyzing the data carefully and sharing
+analyzing PSA usage data as shown here and sharing

 And most importantly, remember that evaluation data should be actionable.

 Compiling evaluation data just for the sake of having numbers is a meaningless

 exercise if you don't use the data to change the way you develop future